-According to the World Bank, Russia's average remittance cost of 2.16 per cent in the first quarter of 2014 was the lowest among all G20 members.
-It had decreased from the average of 2.44 per cent in the fourth quarter of 2013.
-The report of the World Bank's Remittance Price Worldwide Project notes that "Russia has a unique environment where cross border remittances are mostly conducted in the same currency and possible additional costs associated with a currency exchange are not known.
-The Russian market also benefits from relatively low fees charged by the providers when compared to the other G8 countries."
-1846
+fourth quarter of 2013.2552 The report of the World Bank's Remittance Price Worldwide Project of March 2014 notes that "Russia has a unique environment where cross border remittances are mostly conducted in the same currency and possible additional costs associated with a currency exchange are not known.
+The Russian market also benefits from relatively low fees charged by the providers when compared to the other G8 countries."2553

 Russia has maintained the lowest remittance cost among the G20 members.
 However, there is no evidence of any action taken by Russia to reduce remittance transfer costs or stimulate remittance service providers to do so during the compliance period.

 Thus, it has been awarded a score of 0.